firmanmm/azure-sample-cognitive/README.md

-# azure-sample-cognitive
+# azure-simple-cognitive
-A sample project to demonstrate azure cognitive service
+A simple project to demonstrate azure cognitive service